imMMQ/scMageck/README.md

 scMAGeCK is a computational model to identify genes associated with multiple expression phenotypes from CRISPR screening coupled with single-cell RNA sequencing data (CROP-seq).

 scMAGeCK is based on our previous [MAGeCK](http://mageck.sourceforge.net) and MAGeCK-VISPR models for pooled CRISPR screens.
-The scMAGeCK manuscript can be found at [bioRxiv](https://www.biorxiv.org/content/10.1101/658146v1/).
+The scMAGeCK manuscript can be found at [Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1928-4).

 Questions?
 Comments?
 Join the [MAGeCK Google group](https://groups.google.com/forum/?hl=en#!forum/mageck).